These are the main things you need to know:

 The HHSRS allows local authorities to assess the condition of a property and any potential hazards.
 The aim is to maintain good standards in the private rented sector.
 We can help you understand how this legislation may apply to your property.

-Any gas appliances including boilers, hobs and fires must have an annual inspection and Gas Safety Certificate provided by a registered GAS SAFE engineer.
-This inspection and certificate must be completed before any tenancy starts and will need to be renewed annually on or before the previous certificate’s renewal date.
+Any gas appliances, including boilers, hobs and fires, must have an annual inspection and Gas Safety Certificate provided by a registered GAS SAFE engineer.
+This inspection and certificate must be completed before any tenancy starts and renewed annually on or before the previous certificate’s renewal date.

 It is a legal requirement for one smoke alarm to be fitted to each storey of your property.
 These smoke alarms must be tested (and deemed working) at the start of the tenancy.

-Your property will need a valid EPC which is a report that details the property’s energy efficiency which must have a rating of E or above.
+Your property will need a valid EPC which is a report that details the property’s energy efficiency, which must have a rating of E or above.
 An EPC must be in place when marketing commences.

 read more (Teignbridge BC)

 We will register your tenants’ deposits with a government-approved Tenancy Deposit Scheme, which we must do by law.
-This
+This:

 We will compare the property at the end of a tenancy with the ‘Inventory & Schedule of Condition’.
-Any dilapidations, allowing for ‘fair wear and tear’ can be claimed against the tenant’s deposit.
+Any dilapidations allowing for ‘fair wear and tear’ can be claimed against the tenant’s deposit.

 Mortgages can vary and if you have not got a specialist buy to let mortgage you will be required to have consent to let from your mortgage lender before any tenancy commences.